Johor Bahru: Etymology

 The present area of Johor Bahru was originally known as Tanjung Puteri, and was a fishing village of the Malays.
 Temenggong Daeng Ibrahim then renamed Tanjung Puteri to Iskandar Puteri upon his arrival to the area in 1858, after acquiring the territory from Sultan Ali.
 It was renamed to Johor Bahru by Sultan Abu Bakar following the Temenggong's death.
-The word "Bah(a)ru" means "new" in Malay; thus, Johor Bahru means "New Johor".
+The word "Bah(a)ru" means "new" in Malay; thus, Johor Bahru means "New Johor", differing it with Johor Lama ("Old Johor").
 Bahru is normally written as "baru" in English (Roman) characters, today, although the word appears in other place names with several English spelling variants, such as in Kota Bharu, Kelantan, and Pekanbaru, Riau (Indonesia).
-The British preferred to write it as Johore Bahru or Johore Bharu, though the currently-accepted western spelling is Johor Bahru—Johore is only spelt Johor, without the letter "e" at the end of the word, in the Malay language.
+In British English it was written as Johore Bahru or Johore Bharu, though the currently-accepted western spelling is Johor Bahru—Johore is only spelt Johor, without the letter "e" at the end of the word, in the Malay language.
 The city's name is also spelt as Johor Baru or Johor Baharu.

 Johor Bahru was once known as Shantou, or "Little Swatow", by the city's Chinese community, as most of the Chinese residents are Teochew whose ancestry can be traced back to Shantou, China; they arrived in the mid-19th century, during the reign of Temenggong Daeng Ibrahim.
 The city, however, is generally known in Chinese as Xinshan, meaning "New Mountain" (新山 (Xīnshān)), as "mountain" may be used to mean "territory" or "land".
 The name "New Mountain" distinguished it from "Old Mountain" (Jiushan), once used to refer to Kranji and Sembawang (in Singapore), where the Chinese first cultivated black pepper and gambier on plantations before relocating to new lands in Johor Bahru in 1855.

+A further Chinese transliteration of Johor is 柔佛 (róufó), literally meaning "gentle Buddha", which is for example part of the official name of Johor Bahru Old Chinese Temple (柔佛古廟).